-Theology of Ministry Capstone Thesis or Project - The Capstone Thesis or Project constitutes a required component of the Master of Arts in Ministry and Leadership curriculum, to be completed in a student's final year of study.
-Students receive 1.5 academic credits for this requirement.
-The Project entails a fee of \$150.
+Theology of Ministry Capstone Project -

+The Capstone r Project constitutes a required component of the Master of Arts in Ministry and Leadership (MAML) curriculum.
+Students receive 1.5 academic credits for this project.
+The Project entails a fee (see current Fee Sheet).